Want to know more? — Subscribe

 Think about what AR healthcare applications can mean for drug and pharmaceutical companies, providers of different sorts of medical products, and doctors.
 They will be able to allocate resources elsewhere that once would have gone into things that an app can now handle.
 That will dramatically increase their bottom line and make their shareholders happy in the case of publicly-traded companies.

-So, it’s the right time to outrank your competitors and deliver better treatment for your patients integrating AR in your healthcare solution.
-Technologies are the future of healthcare and you need to adapt to these changes right now.
+Now is the right time to outrank your competitors and deliver better treatment for your patients by integrating AR into your healthcare solution.
+Technologies are the future of the medical field, and you need to adapt to these changes as fast as possible.

 Drawing on extensive experience working with healthcare products, Softermii can create such a solution for you.
 We develop mHealth apps of various complexity and telemedicine software following all security and regulatory requirements.

 So let’s drive the healthcare industry together.
 Drop us a line and discuss your promising project idea with us.

 Yes, augmented reality has already affected telemedicine.
 Developers use ARToolKit to build different AR solutions.
 With the help of this computer tracking library, they can deliver an augmented experience.
 For example, a doctor can remotely show a patient what processes are taking place in his body or how the disease progresses.

 Is it hard to create an AR application for medicine?